OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 > Note that we are using a specific address for the `--from` option which is different to the default address that `ganache-cli` would use.
 This is because we need to use different addresses in order to create upgradeable contracts and to query them.
-This problem is known as the "transparent proxy issue" and you can read more about it in the [ZeppelinOS upgrades pattern section](pattern.md).
+You can read more about it in the [ZeppelinOS upgrades pattern section](pattern.md).

 Now that everything has been setup, we are ready to deploy the project.